ccbs-stradl/ukb_healthoutcomes_db/README.md

 # Introduction

 The health outcomes data tables in UKB can be upwards of 4GB in size and therefore can be memory-intensive to work with.
-My storing the data tables in a database, it is possible to query them without loading all of the data into memory.
+By storing the data tables in a database, it is possible to query them without loading all of the data into memory.

 ## List of database tables